savioret/retweet/docs/source/configure.rst

 - waitminsecs: the minimal number of seconds to wait after processing a tweet
 - waitmaxsecs: the maximal number of seconds to wait after processing a tweet
 - sqlitepath: the path to the sqlite3 database file storing the already sent tweet ids
-- do_not_retweet_hashes: do not retweet if one of the hashtags in this list is in the text of the tweet
+- do_not_retweet_hashtags: do not retweet if one of the hashtags in this list is in the text of the tweet
+- only_if_hashtags: only retweet tweets having one of the hashtags of the list